 - Food and dining

 - Costs from home (i.e., house or pet sitting)

 One of the best ways to save on taking a vacation is to plan your trip early.
 Although it may be hard to know exactly where you’ll be in a few months, you can pay a little more for travel insurance in case plans change (since you’re likely already saving on overall booking costs).

-Searching early means that you have more availability (less demand = less cost) and you can avoid traveling during peak seasons.
-Planning early also means that you have more time to determine how much you have to save each month in anticipation for your getaway.
+Searching early means that you have more availability (less demand = less cost), and you can avoid traveling during peak seasons.
+Planning early also means that you have more time to determine how much you have to save each month in anticipation of your getaway.

 More Costs to Consider

 Once you have your budget set and your plans in motion, keep in mind that there are some additional costs that could arise.